Nancy Loudon: Early life and education

 Nancy Mann was born at Killen on 28 February 1926, the eldest daughter of Helen and Alec J. Mann.
 Her father was a prominent farmer on the Black Isle, and a county councillor.
 Loudon showed her academic potential early by becoming Dux of Fortrose Academy in her final year of school.
 She began her medical studies at the Medical School of the University of Edinburgh in 1944, during war-time, graduating in 1949.
 She was one of only a small number of students each year who obtained their medical degree 'with honours'.

 Career and research

-After graduation she worked as a registrar specialising in obstetrics and gynaecology at Simpson's maternity hospital, Edinburgh, under the supervision of Professor Robert Kellar.
+After graduation she worked as a registrar specialising in obstetrics and gynaecology at Simpson's maternity hospital, Edinburgh, under the supervision of Professor Robert James Kellar.
 When she became engaged to marry fellow gynaecologist, John Loudon, Kellar declared that there was no place for a married woman in obstetrics and she was forced to resign her post.
 Two years later, John Loudon was to accept the registrar post under Professor Kellar that Loudon had been forced to resign.